operator-framework/operator-sdk/README.md

 the [introduction blog post][of-blog].

 [Operators][operator-link] make it easy to manage complex stateful applications on top of Kubernetes.
-However writing an operator today can be difficult because of challenges such as using low level APIs, writing boilerplate, and a lack of modularity which leads to duplication.
+However writing an Operator today can be difficult because of challenges such as using low level APIs, writing boilerplate, and a lack of modularity which leads to duplication.